prabirshrestha/vim-lsp/README.md

 [vim-themis](https://github.com/thinca/vim-themis) is used for testing.
-To run integration tests [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) exectuable must be in path.
+To run integration tests [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) executable must be in path.